-Integration of classroom instruction with coordinated on-the-iob experience with the program of study and related to appropriate occupational goals.
+Integration of classroom instruction with practical on-the-job experience coordinated with the program of study and related to appropriate occupational goals.

-Marketing 101 Prerequisite: None.
+Marketing Principles 3 Units 100 Prerequisite: None.

-Principles and methods of marketing as practiced by all successfully managed business firms: covers such topics as demand analysis, forecasting, product development, price determination, distribution channels, material handling. advertising and personal selling.
+Principles and methods of marketing as practiced by all successfully managed business firms: covers such topics as demand analysis, forecasting, product development, price determination, distribution channels, material handling, advertising and personal selling.